A knee injury can put you out of commission for quite some time.

 After all, you want to know how much you should borrow to cover your finances until the final settlement comes down.

-Every Settlement Is Different
+Every Knee Injury Settlement is Different

-The question of average knee injury settlement amounts is difficult to answer quickly.
+The question of knee injury settlement average amounts is difficult to answer quickly.

 Since every knee injury is different, and every accident that causes a knee injury is also different, every settlement is unique.